Before you sign up for the SUN project, you must fill an Informed Consent form.

 PROCEDURES FOR THE STUDY

 This multimedia application is divided into four video modules on the science of and evidence-based treatment for alcohol use disorder, marijuana, opioids, and stimulants.
 Each video module consists of 2 or 3 videos that are approximately 3.5 to 5 minutes and include pre- and post-surveys.
 Modules with two videos should take approximately 20 - 30 minutes to complete, and those with three videos should take approximately 30- 40 minutes to complete.
-The health tracking application contains five short questions which students answer at a chosen time each day, relating to how students are doing, how each day is progressing, how strong cravings are, how confident students are that they won’t use, and what good things students did for themselves that day.
+The health tracking application contains contains thirteen short questions which students answer at a chosen time each day, relating to how students are doing, how each day is progressing, how strong cravings are, how confident students are that they won’t use, and what good things students did for themselves that day.
 These questions should take about 5 minutes each day to complete.
 A short use questionnaire asking how you like the application may appear on the health tracking application after you use the app for five days in a row.
 This should take 5 minutes to complete, and will be the same every time.

 You may currently be obtaining counseling services from IU CAPS and OASIS, or may obtain such services in the future.
 If you are currently doing so, a health professional may have invited you to use SUN.
 It is your choice whether or not to share your responses to the health tracking application questions with a particular counselor.
 Choosing not to participate will not affect provision of any counseling or health services.